Proofs¶

 Existentials are viewed as conjunctions in intro patterns.

-Hence, when the conclusion is of the form (exists x, phi) => psi
+Hence, when the conclusion is of the form (exists x, phi) => psi,

 the tactic intro [x H] will introduce a variable x and hypothesis